 CDC Recommendations for Hepatitis B Vaccine Non-Responders

-- Revaccinated persons should be retested at the completion of the second vaccine series, 1-2 months following the last shot of the series.
+- Revaccinated persons should be retested to check antibody response at the completion of the second vaccine series, 1-2 months following the last dose of the series.

 - Persons exposed to HBsAg-positive blood or body fluids who are known not to have responded to a primary vaccine series should receive a single dose of hepatitis B immunoglobulin (HBIG) and restart the hepatitis B vaccine series with the first dose of the hepatitis B vaccine as soon as possible after exposure.
 Alternatively, they should receive two doses of HBIG, one dose as soon as possible after exposure, and the second dose 1 month later.

 - The option of administering one dose of HBIG and restarting the vaccine series is preferred for non-responders who did not complete a second 3-dose vaccine series.
 For persons who previously completed a second vaccine series but failed to respond, two doses of HBIG are preferred.